Copyright 1994 - 2019 Bill's Bible Basics

 In light of all of the previous verses, as Bible-believing Christians, how can we possibly reconcile or justify owning and using guns?
 The simple truth -- if we are obedient to God's Word -- is that we can't.
 So either we believe in and submit ourselves to what God's Word tells us, or else we do the exact opposite.
 That is, we knowingly and stubbornly contradict the authority of God's Word, and we do our own thing.
 Dear friends, I have given you God's straight Word.
 What are you going to do about it?

 With these thoughts I will bring this short article to a close.
 I trust that you have enjoyed it, learned something from it, and I pray that it has been a blessing in your life.
-If you have an account with Facebook, Twitter or Google+, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thank you so very much!
 May God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which contain topics which are related to this article.
 All of these articles are likewise located on the Bill's Bible Basics website: